Semantic annotations

 Attribute-level annotations in R

-in R you will need information about the propertyURI
+To manually add annotations to the attributeList in R you will need information about the propertyURI and valueURI as well as a unique id for the annotation.

-Annotations are essentially composed of a sentence, which contains a subject (the attribute), predicate (propertyURI
+Annotations are essentially composed of a sentence, which contains a subject (the attribute), predicate (propertyURI),

-).
-Because of the way our search interface is built, for now we will be using attribute annotations that have a propertyURI
+and object (valueURI).
+Because of the way our search interface is built, for now we will be using attribute annotations that have a propertyURI label of “contains measurements of type”.

 $id